Haneul318/data-analysis-tourism/README.md

 ## About Me

-I am transitioning into **data analytics** with a background in hospitality and tourism management.
+Hello!
+My name is Haneul Kim.
+I am transitioning into **data analytics** with a background in International Tourism and Hotel Management :)
 My projects demonstrate:

 - **Hands-on SQL and Excel analysis**